Campus Status: Open to All LMU Students, Staff, and Faculty

 - LMU records lab-confirmed COVID-19 cases for individuals who have been on campus or participated in approved university activity during their infectious period.
 Isolation and/or quarantine is counted and tracked for LMU students, employees, contract employees and visitors who have ongoing access to campus.

-- Isolation is required for individuals who are lab confirmed COVID-positive, or are suspected to have COVID-19 due to the presence of symptoms and are awaiting test results.
+Isolation is required for individuals who are lab confirmed COVID-positive, or are presumed to have COVID-19 by a medical provider.
 If they test negative, they will not be considered a COVID-19 lab confirmed case but must continue to isolate until they are fever-free for the prescribed hours and have experienced an improvement in symptoms.
 Home isolation guidelines.

 - Multiple cases, even if simultaneous, do not always constitute a cluster or an outbreak.
 A cluster or an outbreak is defined by the L.A.
 County Department of Public Health as three (3) or more epidemiologically-linked cases within a 14-day period.
 Epidemiologically linked cases include persons with identifiable connections to each other such as sharing a physical space (e.g. in a classroom, office, or gathering), indicating a higher likelihood of linked spread of disease in that setting rather than sporadic transmission from the broader community.